 • Immersive team training to ensure effective interaction

-• Second-year students practice physical examination skills
+• Phase 1 students learn & practice clinical skills